304 North Cardinal St.

 The Lady Palm bears rhizome-type offshoots, which eventually flourish into clusters of upright stems.
 As such, this plant is perfect for those who want to add a lush splash of greenery to their indoor space.
 Over time, the new stems are enveloped by thick fibres which eventually fall away to reveal bamboo-like trunks.
 This is why the Rhapis Excelsa is also commonly known as the Bamboo Palm.

-The Lady Palm is highly versatile and can grow in a great range of environments.
+The Lady Palm is highly versatile and can grow in a great range of light environments.
 It is extremely slow-growing and adapts very well to being grown indoors in a pot.
 If you’re looking for a really low maintenance plant, buy an advanced specimen which will require less care than a younger plant.

 Lady Palms are among the least fussy plants you’ll ever meet.
 They are not demanding in terms of either light or humidity, and are among the most shade tolerant of palms.
 Studies show that they’re also great at removing pollutants and odours from the air.
 This, combined with their non-toxic leaves, makes them ideal plants for homes with cats.
 They can help to banish litter tray smells and won’t make your cat sick when nibbled on.
 This plant can live in a room that doesn’t have direct light and will be fine.

 The Lady Palm’s needs are very simple.
 Just give her a drink once a week, or whenever you notice that the first inch or so of topsoil is dry.
-She will grow well on your window sill or in direct sunlight, but positioning her in a room with no access to the sun won’t damage her.
+She will grow well on your window sill or in direct light, but positioning her in a room with no access to the sun won’t damage her.

 Originating in India and Indonesia, the Rubber Plant is one of the most popular indoor plants, and it’s easy to see why.
 Their broad rich, rubbery leaves add a wonderful diversity of texture to your home’s aesthetic.
 And while the upward facing sides of the leaves are a luscious green, the undersides and new growths have stunning hues of pink and bronze.
 Rubber plants enjoyed a period of great celebrity in the ‘70s and can add a charming retro touch to your home’s aesthetic.
 The Rubber Plant is another good choice for filtering toxins out of the air.
 However, it’s important to note that the leaves can be poisonous to pets, so they should be kept out of the reach of dogs and cats.
 The Rubber Plant’s sap is also where we get latex from.
 So it’s best to handle with gloves if you’re allergic to latex.